 - 2 cloves garlic

 How to cook dried beans in an Instant Pot

 You'll start by adding the dried beans to the Instant Pot with 6 cups of water.
 No soaking required when using the pressure cooker!

 Seal the lid and set to manual (high pressure) and cook for 20 minutes.
 Allow the steam to release naturally then drain and set aside.

 Cooking the add ins

-- Next you'll set your Instant Pot to saute mode and cook your bacon until crispy then add in a diced onion and a diced green bell pepper and cook for 2 to 3 minutes until softened, stirring occasionally.
+- Set your Instant Pot to saute mode and cook your bacon until crispy then add in a diced onion and a diced green bell pepper and cook for 2 to 3 minutes until softened, stirring occasionally.

 - Add 2 cloves of minced garlic and cook for another 30 to 45 seconds.

 - Turn the Instant Pot to OFF and add in 2 tablespoons of tomato paste and cook for another minute, stirring frequently to avoid burning.